U.S. stocks jump, dollar hits seven-month high after Fed minutes

 Major European stock indexes fell as security issues remained a focus for investors.
 A suicide bomber blew herself up in a police raid that sources said had foiled a jihadi plan to hit Paris's business district, days after attacks that killed 129 across the French capital.

-The pan-European FTSEurofirst 300 index .FTEU3, which had risen 2.6 percent on Tuesday, dipped 0.2 percent Wednesday, with industrial gas company Air Liquide (AIRP.PA) off sharply after announcing an expensive-looking acquisition.
-The French CAC 40 index .FCHI fell 0.6 percent.
+The pan-European FTSEurofirst 300 index, which had risen 2.6 percent on Tuesday, dipped 0.2 percent Wednesday, with industrial gas company Air Liquide off sharply after announcing an expensive-looking acquisition.
+The French CAC 40 index fell 0.6 percent.

-The U.S. dollar index .DXY, which measures the greenback against a basket of other major currencies, hit a fresh seven-month high of 99.853 and was last off 0.05 percent at 99.58.
-The euro EUR= edged up 0.1 percent against the dollar.
+The U.S. dollar index, which measures the greenback against a basket of other major currencies, hit a fresh seven-month high of 99.853 and was last off 0.05 percent at 99.58.
+The euro edged up 0.1 percent against the dollar.

 The dollar index has risen more than 6 percent in the past month.